varunhkulkarni/embl/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This section will help to configure and run the project using the docker contatiners and also to locally
+This section will help to configure and run the project using the docker contatiners and also to run locally

 ### Prerequisites

-Following softwares should be installed on the computer
+Following softwares should be installed on the computer :

 1. JAVA 8
 2. MAVEN